dhilst/riemann-c-client/README.md

 ```

 Send the message!
 3th parameter is flags to be passed to send() call,
-4th parameter is a timeout struct(struct timeval), but this is not
+4th parameter is a timeout struct(struct timeval).
+Passing 0 on both
-implemented yet, so just passes NULL.
+fields yield a non-blocking call, otherwise the call waits until
+timeout.
+If NULL is passed the call blocks undefinately.

 ```C
 error = riemann_client_init(&cli);
 error = riemann_client_connect(&cli,